-In Berlin, postal codes range from 10115 to 14199.
-Each district in the city has its own set of postal codes.
+The Berlin postal code has numbers from 10115 to 14199.
+The city has separate set of postal codes for each district.
 Let’s explore some of the key districts and their corresponding postal code ranges:

 1. Mitte (10115-10179)